arthurgouveia/prettyCheckable/README.md

       <strong>destroy</strong>
     </td>
     <td>
-      <p>Gives you your ugly input back, destroying the DOM wrapped around it.</p>
+      <p>Gives you your ugly input back, destroying the DOM wrapped around it and creating a label (if there was one present) right before it.</p>
     </td>
   </tr>
 </table>